mpx86/devpi-resources/README.md

 >You may need to reboot to stop indexing.
 My test server didn't stop indexing
 > PyPI packages until I rebooted.
 The indexing process is CPU-intensive.

-## Follow up tasks

-- Figure out SSH
-- Figure out how to integrate GitHub Actions
-- Determine if containerization is appropriate
-- Figure out how to use secret managers to passing in passwords in unattended fashion

 ## How to upload Python packages to your devpi server

 Ensure you have the latest version of Twine installed: